hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_certificate.html.markdown

 * `id` - The ID of the Spring Cloud Certificate.

+* `thumbprint` - The thumbprint of the Spring Cloud certificate.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: